 The Musicboard covers:

-- the round-trip travel costs as well as costs for accommodation, food, working and rehearsal space
+- the round-trip travel costs as well as costs for accommodation, food, vaccinations, visa, working and rehearsal space

-The following documents must be supplied, in English, using exclusively the application tool that can be accessed via the button at the end of this page:
+The following information and documents must be supplied, in English, using exclusively the application tool that can be accessed via the button at the end of this page: